JamesR-S/zUMIs-Nextflow-Pipeline/README.md

 Nextflow parameters are set in `nextflow.config` file.

 A docker container designed to be used for this script can be found at https://hub.docker.com/repository/docker/jamescraufurd/zumis-nf.

+Credit to [Parekh et al. 2018](https://doi.org/10.1093/gigascience/giy059) for the original zUMIs pipeline.
+The pipeline can be found at their [github repository](https://github.com/sdparekh/zUMIs).